MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 **Announcement: Insecure downloads over HTTP**

 Users that download potentially dangerous content on HTTP sites will receive a UI warning, (for example, "sample.exe can't be downloaded securely").
 The user can still choose to proceed by selecting "Keep" on the downloaded item's "..." menu.
 Admins can also use the [InsecureContentAllowedForUrls](/deployedge/microsoft-edge-policies#insecurecontentallowedforurls) policy to specify HTTP sites where the warning will be suppressed.
 The warning's enablement in Edge 124 was accidental.
 We have reverted the warning in this Stable Release.
-Admins can use the `InsecureDownloadWarnings` feature flag to test the impact of this upcoming feature.

-The warning is planned to be turned on in a future release, please monitor [Microsoft 365 Roadmap | Microsoft 365](https://www.microsoft.com/en-us/microsoft-365/roadmap?filters=Microsoft%20Edge) for updates.
+Admins can use the `InsecureDownloadWarnings` feature flag to test the impact of this upcoming feature. **Note:** The warning is planned to be turned on in Microsoft Edge version 127.

 ### Fixes